Linaro/website/_pages/careers.md

 ---
-title: Join Us
+title: Careers at Linaro
 description: |-
     If you have a passion for working on open source projects and being part of a community then you belong at Linaro.
 Linaro offers its employees the opportunity to work with leading edge technology and the latest hardware.
 layout: flow
-permalink: /about/join-us/
+permalink: /careers/
 js-package: careers
 css-package: careers
 jumbotron: